What can I say about London that hasn’t already been said?

 Maybe you’re looking to eat and not partake in something so demanding.

-Perhaps you like Garlic on everything you eat and you want to wash it down with Vodka.
+Perhaps you like Garlic on everything and you want to wash it down with Vodka.

 Garlic And Shots.